What is the London Stock Exchange (LSE)?

 The LSE operates the Premium Listed Main Market.
 It is designed for the biggest companies and follows a Super Equivalence method, which states that the London Stock Exchange’s criteria and UK Listing Authority’s conditions must be met.
 In May 2011, Glencore International Plc raised $10 billion at admission, making it one of the largest IPOs completed on the LSE.

 For small and medium-sized enterprises, the London Stock Exchange operates the Alternative Investment Market (AIM).
 Different businesses such as startups join AIM to gain access to growth capital.
-It is classified as a Multilateral Trading Facility, and its simpler admission process makes it easier for companies to join the market and become publicly listed.
+It is classified as a Multilateral Trading Facility.
+Its simpler admission process makes it easier for companies to join the market and become publicly listed.

 For international companies outside of the European Union, the LSE runs the Depositary Receipt scheme where a depository bank-issued certificate, which is used to buy shares of foreign companies, creates a security on the local exchange that is backed by those shares.